 Estate Administration Tasks

 In general, the process for probate and estate administration will vary based on the circumstances surrounding the estate.
-If someone dies without a will, this is referred to as being “intestate,” which is a different process when compared to someone with a will.
 The main scenarios for probate are:

 There is no will or trust.

 The decedent’s assets are passed to family members per the state’s intestate (a term for if someone dies without a will) succession laws.
 Probate is likely still needed, but it will take longer since the court has to appoint an estate representative first.

 Assets will be subject to probate, which can take months or longer if there are disputes between beneficiaries/heirs.

 There is a trust.

 Distribution of assets to beneficiaries can be handled privately, without involving the probate court.

 Some decedents have both a will and a trust that controls some assets.
 In these situations, we can handle the probate process and distribution of funds held in a trust simultaneously.